Skip to main content

 14. Independent Investment Managers and Counsel

-1. External qualified investment counsel may be appointed by the board of trustees to provide investment advice to the public treasurer.
+1. External investment counsel may be appointed to advise the public treasurer.

-2. External qualified investment managers may be retained by the board of trustees to manage one or more investment pools.
+2. External investment managers may be retained to manage one or more investment pools.

-4. Appointments of investment counsel will be subject to annual review.
+4. Appointments of investment counsel and managers are subject to annual review.

 5. The public treasurer is authorized to select and use the services of the Utah Money Management Council qualified investment brokers in conjunction with the routine purchasing and selling of investments.